-Note that Access to Work grants may be subject to a limit of double the national average salary (from 1 April 2020, the limit is £60,700).
+Note that Access to Work grants may be subject to a limit of double the national average salary (for the period from 1 April 2021 to 31 March 2022, the limit was £62,900).
 You can find out more about the cap in the Access to Work customer factsheet on GOV.UK.

 In some cases, there may have to be an arrangement where DWP pays a proportion of the costs, for example where the Access to Work customer is working for an employer, they've been in the job for six weeks or more and they need special equipment or adaptations to premises.

 You can find more information about what Access to Work can be used for in the Access to Work staff guide.

 You may want to use your grant to employ someone to support you (a support worker).
 If you are self-employed, taking on a support worker is similar to taking on a personal assistant using a social care direct payment or NHS personal health budget.
 It means you could become an employer and need to think about paying wages, tax, National Insurance and employment law.
 Our page on independent living gives more information on how to deal with becoming an employer.